 During production, some information (such as the complete set of files that were analyzed, the complete set of rules that were violated, or the end time of the run) cannot be known until the run is complete.
 Therefore, it is likely to be serialized at the end of the log file.
 However, consumers might need to access some of that information before reading the entire file.
 For example, a SARIF viewer might need to display rule metadata along with each result it displays, or to display the start and end times of a set of tool runs.

 To mitigate these problems, SARIF allows certain properties of a run object to be stored in separate files.
 We refer to these files as “external property files”, and we refer to the file containing the run object itself as the “root file”.
 We refer to a property that can be stored in an external property file as an “externalizable property.”
-We refer to a property that has been stored in an external property file as an “external property.”
+We refer to a property that has been stored in an external property file as an “externalized property.”

-An external property file SHALL contain at least one external property; it MAY contain more than one.
+An external property file SHALL contain at least one externalized property; it MAY contain more than one.
 The format of an external property file is described in §4.

 A SARIF consumer SHALL treat the contents of a property stored in an external property file exactly as if they had appeared inline in the root file as the value of the corresponding property of the run object.
 In particular, this means that if the resources property (§3.13.15) is externalized, its contents take precedence over a resource file for the language specified by tool.language (§3.16.8) that might be located by the resource file lookup procedure (§3.11.6.4).